-The numbers behind the wait — INA 202: For FY 2026, Congress authorized 226,000 family-sponsored preference visas and a minimum of 140,000 employment-based preference visas worldwide.
-No single country can use more than 7% of the combined total in a given year — roughly 25,620 visas.
+The numbers behind the wait INA 202: For FY 2026, Congress authorized 226,000 family-sponsored preference visas and a minimum of 140,000 employment-based preference visas worldwide.
+No single country can use more than 7% of the combined total in a given year, which is roughly 25,620 visas.
 That ceiling applies regardless of how many applicants are waiting from that country.
 It is why an applicant born in India or Mexico in the same visa category as someone born in, say, Poland or Brazil can be waiting 10 to 20 years longer.
 Same category, same rules, very different wait.

 The first is the Final Action Date (FAD) chart.
 This is the one that governs when a visa number can be issued or when USCIS will approve an adjustment of status application.
 Your priority date must fall before the FAD cutoff for your category and country before anything can be finalized.
 USCIS treats this as the default chart for I-485 filings.
 If you are not sure which chart applies this month, check uscis.gov.
 This page is updated at the start of each month and is the authoritative source.